nagypet/spvitamin/README.md

 ```

 ## Releases

+### 1.9.1-RELEASE 2023-01-11
+- All path under /actuator/health is also allowed.
+For cluster-based deployment /actuator/health/readiness, /actuator/liveness must be allowed.

 ### 1.9.0-RELEASE 2023-01-05
 - Breaking change: backend URLs changed: /admin => /api/spvitamin/admin; /authenticate => /api/spvitamin/authenticate; keystore => /api/spvitamin/keystore; truststore => /api/spvitamin/truststore.
 Only the 5.0 version of AdminGUI is compatible with that version.
 Please upgrade also the AdminGUI when using this version.